Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Discussion

 \subsection{Selected Sample Distribution}

-To cast more insight into why diversity-based AL works better than uncertainty-based AL, we visualize the distribution of frames selected by different acquisition functions in Fig.~\ref{FigHead}, the category distribution of selected bounding boxes in Fig.~\ref{FigBar}, and the number of selected frames in Fig.~\ref{FigScenes}.
+{To cast more insight into why diversity-based AL works better than uncertainty-based AL, we visualize the category distribution of selected bounding boxes in Fig.~\ref{FigBar}, and the number of selected frames in Fig.~\ref{FigScenes}.
 It can be seen that Entropy selects the most number of bounding boxes and the least number of frames.
-This suggests that \textbf{Uncertainty} tends to concentrate the annotation budget in regions with high sampling density, and these regions typically correspond to busy streets where the number of objects within each scene is high.
+This suggests that relying on model uncertainty tends to concentrate the annotation budget in regions with high object density, and these regions typically correspond to busy streets where the number of objects within each scene is high.
 On the contrary, \textbf{Spatial} selects the most number of frames and the least number of bounding boxes, and the selected frames are distributed uniformly over all regions.
-The distribution of samples selected by \textbf{Feature} and \textbf{Temporal} lie in the middle, and the diversity terms complement each other to select an informative subset of samples to label.
+The distribution of samples selected by \textbf{Feature} and \textbf{Temporal} lie in the middle, and the diversity terms complement each other to select an informative subset of samples to label.}

-In detail, we visualize the distribution of samples selected by different selection strategies at one segment in Fig.~\ref{FigSampling}.
-For each strategy, we randomly select 40 samples and visualize the corresponding images taken by the front camera.
-It can be seen that \textbf{Uncertainty} tends to select highly similar samples. \textbf{Feature} is able to select more diverse samples but there is still some redundancy. \textbf{Spatial+Temporal} can complement \textbf{Feature} and further improve the diversity of selected samples.
+{We further qualitatively visualize the selected frames by different selection strategies at one segment of the road in Fig.~\ref{FigSampling}.
+For each strategy, we randomly select 12 frames and visualize the corresponding RGB views taken by the front camera with 3D boxes overlaid.
+We draw the following conclusions from the illustration.
+First, active learning algorithm considering \textbf{Uncertainty}~ alone tends to select redundant frames, e.g. many repetitive frames are selected in Fig.~\ref{FigSampling}~(a).
+Second, \textbf{Feature} diversity criteria tends to select more frames with fast changing background, e.g. many frames at bending corners are selected as shown in Fig.~\ref{FigSampling}~(b).
+In comparison, combining \textbf{Spatial} and \textbf{Temporal} diversity allows us to select frames with very diverse scenes, as shown in Fig.~\ref{FigSampling}~(c-d) which are demonstrated to produce better object detection performance.}